thinkst/canarytools-docs/docs/incidents/queries.md

         type: string
         description: Timestamp used to filter returned incidents in the format `yyyy-mm-dd-hh:mm:ss`.
 All incidents created strictly after this timestamp will be returned.
-Incidents may be missed when using this for polling, and it is advised to use 'incidents_since' instead.
+Incidents may be missed when using this for polling, and it is advised to use `incidents_since` for that purpose instead.
       - name: older_than
         required: false
         type: string